 Originally in : Twelve Tomorrows 5, MIT Press 2018.

-Trying to re-engage my brain with reading SF, I checked the contents list and headed for this story, looking forward to a lengthy galactic-spanning yarn.
-However this is much more tight and tethered to Earth.
+Trying to re-engage my brain with reading SF, I checked the contents list and headed for this story, looking forward to a lengthy galactic-spanning yarn from an author who invariably delivers the SF goods.
+However this is much more tightly focussed story and is tethered to Earth.
 Lilith is onboard an otherwise unmanned oceangoing cargo ship when a major auroral storm damages her vessel.
-Such has been the global impact of this storm that rescue or repair is not going to happen quickly for her, and her vessel and it’s cargo, and Lilith herself are in grave danger.
-However, help is provided, through a maintenance ‘bot controlled through telepresence from a women whose life, unlike Lilith’s, is up and out amongst the planets.
-In the short time her saviour is with her, Lilith’s life is not only saved, but energised for a starrier future.
+Such has been the global impact of this storm that rescue or repair is not going to happen quickly enough for her, and her vessel and it’s cargo, and Lilith herself are in grave danger.
+However, help is provided, through a maintenance ‘bot controlled through telepresence from a woman whose life, unlike Lilith’s, is up and out amongst the planets.
+In the short time her saviour is with her, Lilith’s life is not only saved, but energised for a starrier future by her unseen saviour, who is not to be rescued from her predicament but used here final hours and minutes to save Lilith.
 [20th Oct 2019]